yourlabs/django-autocomplete-light/docs/tutorial.rst

                                                            forward=['continent'])
             }

+DAL's Select2 configuration script will get the value fo the form field named ``'continent'`` and add it to the autocomplete HTTP query.
 This will pass the value for the "continent" form field in the AJAX request, and we can then filter as such in the view:

 .. code-block:: python